What is torii gate?

-An image that often comes to mind when thinking about Japan is one with a large, red gate, like the floating torii gate near Hiroshima or the thousands of red torii gates at the Fushimi Inari shrine in Kyoto.
-A torii gate is a traditional Japanese gate and are most often seen at Shinto shrines, which are thought to be the homes of the Shinto gods and the torii gates mark the gateway between the human world and the sacred world.
-However, in some cases you can also find a torii gate at the entrance of a Buddhist temple too.
+An image that often comes to mind when thinking about Japan is one with a large, red gate, like the floating torii gate in Miyajima or the thousands of red torii gates at the Fushimi Inari shrine in Kyoto.
+A torii gate is a traditional Japanese gate and is most often seen at Shinto shrines, which are thought to be the homes of the Shinto gods and the torii gates mark the gateway between the human world and the sacred world.
+However, in some cases you can also find a torii gate at the entrance of a Buddhist temple too (see the reason in the article: Shinbutsu-Shugo).
 Some torii gates in Japan are impressive in size or situated at unique locations, and they have become an icon of the area.
-In this article, we introduce torii gates in Japan you need to see.
+In this article, we introduce the most iconic torii gates in Japan you need to see.

 1. Itsukushima Shrine, Miyajima

 Itsukushima Shrine is located on the small island called Itsukushima just off the coast of the Hiroshima Prefecture in the Seto Inland Sea.
 The island is more popularly known as Miyajima, which literally means ‘island of worship’.
-Since ancient times the island itself was worshipped as a god.
+Since ancient times the island itself has been worshipped as a god.

 Dedicated to gods that protect people from sea disasters and wars, the shrine was thought to have been built in 593.
 In 1168, Taira no Kiyomori, the most powerful man in Japan during the end of the Heian Period (794-1185), selected the island as the site of his clan’s family shrine and rebuilt Itsukushima Shrine as magnificent vermillion-lacquered buildings.